 Psychology is the scientific study of the behavior and mental processes of individuals and groups.
-The ASU West program provides a diverse curriculum of basic and applied courses, multiple perspectives of the psychology field are covered, including clinical, cognitive systems/behavioral neuroscience, cross-cultural, developmental, organizational, and social psychology.
+The ASU West program provides a diverse curriculum of basic and applied courses that cover multiple perspectives within the field, including clinical, cognitive systems/behavioral neuroscience, cross-cultural, developmental, organizational, and social psychology.
 Courses are presented in the context of cultural, sociohistorical, and transnational issues, enabling the student to understand the relationship between psychology and other social and behavioral sciences.